Addiction is actually a physiological condition, NOT a character flaw or mental weaknesses.

 Neuroscience has an emerging theory that explains this pattern called Neuroplasticity.

-Basically, in the primitive parts of the brain retain neurons that tell us how to think, feel and store memory.
-These signals, or neurotransmitters, cause heightened sensations in the body, and store the powerful memories that, of course, we want more of!
+Basically, in the primitive parts of the brain, neurons tell us how to think, feel, and store memory.
+Those signals, or neurotransmitters, cause heightened sensations in the body and store the powerful memories that, of course, we want more of!

 Sound familiar?
-Low serotonin levels are at the root of many psychological and physical problems.
-Hence the field of psychopharmacology to alter these levels so easily.
-Many of our antidepressant categories are based on adjusting the levels of serotonin.
-Anxiety disorders are closely correlated with seratonin fluctuation.
+Low serotonin levels are at the root of many psychological and physical problems, hence why we use psychopharmacology to alter these levels so easily.
+We base many antidepressant categories on adjusting the levels of serotonin.
+Anxiety disorders are also closely correlated with serotonin fluctuation.

 Disrupting the pattern takes work.
 Understanding the process is the first step.